Find Affordable College Courses

 10 Yearly Graduations

 Augusta University comes in at #10 on our list of the most popular colleges offering bachelor's degrees in nuclear medical technology/technologist.
 Roughly 8,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,892 per year, while in-state graduate students, on average, pay $5,504 per year.
-The nuclear medical technology/technologist program at Augusta University awarded 10 bachelor's degrees during the 2020-2021 school year.
-Of these students, 70% were women and 60% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 10 people received their bachelor's degree in nuclear medical technology/technologist from Augusta University.
+Of these students, 91% were women and 55% were members of underrepresented racial-ethnic groups.

 #13